launchcodedev/router/README.md

 - `@servall/router` exports `BaseError`, which is "a user visible error"
 - In development, you'll always see your error messages
-- In production, only errors the are BaseErrors propagate up (see `internalMessage` for full details)
+- In production, only errors that are BaseErrors propagate up (see `internalMessage` for full details)

-You'll likely want to use `propagateErrors`, though it is strictly optional.
+You'll likely want to use `propagateErrors`, though it is, strictly speaking, optional.

 ```typescript
 import { propagateErrors } from '@servall/router';